(Download a list of Member Benefits in PDF format)

 - Our board members and executive director meet regularly with administrative team members to voice your concerns, opinions, and suggestions.
 The Association sits at the table with Extension Administration to explain the challenges, formulate policies and practices that help solve local problems, smooth out local difficulties, and help county staff and councils be more effective with less effort.

 - Representation on many ISU Extension and Outreach state-wide committees allows the association to represent county interests in many important decisions.
 In the last year, council members have been represented on the Open for Iowa team and the Exceptional Effort Awards Committee.
 The executive director also serves on numerous committees and regularly attends both regional director and administration team meetings.

 IECA investigates your Council’s concerns and challenges

 - IECA provides County Extension Councils access to their own legal representation.
-Over half of all county extension councils have worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, policy review and contract oversight.
-Whitfield & Eddy have also served all 100 extension councils by advocating for clearly defined roles and processes in the Structured for Success recommendation and the revised MOU agreement, providing guidance for employer responsibilities during the COVID-19 pandemic, as well as updating personnel policy and the employee handbook templates.
+In 2019, nearly one-fourth of Iowa’s county extension councils have worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, policy review and contract oversight.
+Additionally, Whitfield & Eddy has served the good of all extension councils by advocating for clearly defined roles and processes in the Structured for Success recommendation and the revised MOU agreement, providing guidance for employer responsibilities during the COVID-19 pandemic, as well as updating personnel policy and the employee handbook templates.

 IECA facilitates the sharing of best practices